MikeMeliz/TorCrawl.py/README.md

 ![peek 2018-12-08 16-11](https://user-images.githubusercontent.com/9204902/49687660-f72f8280-fb0e-11e8-981e-1bbeeac398cc.gif)

 ## Contributors:
 Feel free to contribute on this project!
 Just fork it, make any change on your fork and add a pull request on current branch!
-Any advice, help or questions will be great for me :)
+Any advice, help or questions would be appreciated :shipit:

 ## License:
 “GPL” stands for “General Public License”.
 Using the GNU GPL will require that all the released improved versions be free software. [source & more](https://www.gnu.org/licenses/gpl-faq.html)